-Services are initiated when users contact the Wistar Animal Facility (AF).
+Services are initiated when users contact the Wistar AF.
 Facility staff then consults with the user to determine service requirements.
-Users may choose to have services performed either in the Wistar AF or in the transgenic mouse facility at FCCC.
-When services are provided at FCCC, the resulting products are delivered and enter into the WAF through our quarantine process.
+Users may choose to have services performed either in the Wistar AF or in the TMF at FCCC.
+When services are provided at FCCC, the resulting products are delivered and enter into the AF through our quarantine process.
 The following summarizes the workflow for transgenic mouse services:

 1) Service provided within the Wistar AF:

-User contacts the Wistar AF → Initial consultation → Wistar AF contacts the TMF at FCCC → Wistar AF, the User and the TMF coordinate → service provided and product delivered in the Wistar AF
+User contacts the AF → Initial consultation → AF contacts the TMF at FCCC → AF, the User and the TMF coordinate → Service provided and product delivered to the AF

 2) Service provided within the TMF at FCCC:

-User contacts the Wistar AF → Initial consultation → Wistar AF contacts the TMF at FCCC → Wistar AF, the User and the TMF coordinate → service begins in the TMF at FCCC → product delivered to the Wistar AF
+User contacts the AF → Initial consultation → AF contacts the TMF at FCCC → AF, the User and the TMF coordinate → service begins in the TMF at FCCC → product delivered to the Wistar AF

 Transgenic Mouse Facility Services and Technologies